trroev/linked-list/README.md

-# linked-list
+# LINKED LIST

-Implementation of a linked list using JavaScript
+Implementation of a singly linked list using JavaScript

+## Lessons Learned: